 Harvard and Yale are both synonymous with excellence, and they consistently rank among the top five universities worldwide.
 Both institutions boast faculty who are Nobel laureates, Pulitzer Prize winners, and leaders in their fields, ensuring an unparalleled academic experience.

 Thanks to its extensive funding and facilities, Harvard often ranks slightly higher in global metrics, especially for research output.
+In the 2026 U.S. News & World Report rankings, Harvard sits at #3 nationally (tied with MIT) while Yale sits at #5 (tied with Caltech).
 However, Yale excels in undergraduate satisfaction and is frequently lauded for its personalized approach to teaching.
+Here’s a stat that might surprise you: Yale’s 5:1 student-faculty ratio is among the lowest of any major research university in the country — and it’s a meaningful differentiator if intimate classroom experience matters to you.

 Acceptance Rate